The Dreyfus Affair

 Each Officer holding a copy is required to return it after manoeuvres.

-Despite its obvious significance Henry did not report it or take it to a higher authority for a number of days.
+Despite its obvious significance Henry did not report it or take it to a higher authority for several days.
 When he eventually did so and a formal investigation was ordered suspicion immediately fell upon the Jew Dreyfus, the German from Alsace.

 Despite the fact that there was no firm evidence to implicate Dreyfus in the writing of the bordereau other than the signature ‘D’ and the implausibility that a man engaged in espionage would seek to identify himself the French Minister of War Auguste Mercier ordered the case be resolved swiftly.

 So regardless of a lack of motive and Dreyfus’s oft expressed patriotism the investigation into his activities would continue and there were few it seemed within the army who doubted his guilt.
 He was after all a Jew, a man of an alien race that felt no ties of loyalty to the country that gave him succour.